 Core competencies that substantially contribute to an organization's ability to deliver effective HIV/AIDS primary medical care and health-related support services.
-Capacity development activities should increase access to the HIV/AIDS service system and reduce disparities in care among underserved PLWH in the EMA.
+Capacity development activities should increase access to the HIV/AIDS service system and reduce disparities in care among underserved people living with HIV (PLWH) in the EMA.

 CARE Act (Ryan White Comprehensive AIDS Resources Emergency Act)

 Now referred to as the Ryan White HIV/AIDS Program, this was the name of the original federal legislation created to address the unmet health care and service needs of people living with HIV Disease (PLWH) disease and their families.
 The legislation was enacted in 1990 and reauthorized in 1996 and 2000.
 The legislation was subsequently reauthorized as the Ryan White HIV/AIDS Treatment Modernization Act of 2006 and later as the Ryan White HIV/AIDS Treatment Extension Act of 2009.